vaishcodescape/shipd-agent/README.md

 - Playwright Chromium (`./run.sh --setup`)
 - Docker
 - IMAP app password for headless Shipd login
-- Anthropic API key for the review agent
+- Any LLM of your choice API key for the review agent

 See `.env.example` for model selection, token budgets, cooldowns, and cleanup options.